PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 08:46:51
+Last updated: 2024-04-05 08:47:24
-Random Quote: Come on, baby, do the magic hand thing! - Greef Karga
+Random Quote: You'd have been the last lawyer I'd have gone to. - Walter White